SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/tricks/tricks.md

 # Tricks for C\# Developers

-In this section we will recall some **tricks and techniques** in programming with C\#, already seen in this book, which can be very useful if you go to an exam for beginner programming.
+In this section we will recall some **tricks and techniques** in programming with C\#, already seen in this book, which can be very useful if you attend an exam for beginner programming.

 ## Inserting Variables in Strings